Causing a scenesince 1776

 collaboration

-Fuel collective creativity and engage diverse talents.
+Fuel collective creativity with Philadelphia communities and engage diverse talents.

 equity